-The Greenland government presented in 1999 the idea of emphasizing the Arctic dimension of EU policies by introducing the Arctic Window into the EU’s Northern Dimension policy.
+The idea of emphasizing the Arctic dimension of EU policies by introducing the Arctic Window into the EU’s Northern Dimension policy was presented by the Greenland government in 1999.
 The 'Arctic Window' then became a recognized concept in the European Union, inspired by Finland´s Northern Dimension Initiative, and launched at the climax of Finland's Chair of the EU.

-The Arctic Window concept has the intention of building bridges between the Arctic nations and non-Arctic, increasing the cooperation and contribution to issues of common concern in the North.
-This initiative should help build a circumpolar dialogue on Arctic policies and initiatives, and enhance Arctic-Northern Europe cooperative structures.
+The Arctic Window concept had the intention of building bridges between the Arctic nations and non-Arctic, increasing the cooperation and contribution to issues of common concern in the North.
+This initiative was to help building a circumpolar dialogue on Arctic policies and initiatives, and enhance Arctic-Northern Europe cooperative structures.

 The Arctic covers an area the size of the whole Europe.
 It is sparsely populated with often-impassable areas and a severe climate with extreme variations in temperature; short summers, much ice and snow in winter and large areas covered by permafrost.
 Rising temperature, caused by climate change, is not only affecting the nature of the High-North but also traditions and culture.